mv-2112/canonical-openstack-docs/how-to/features/observability.rst

 ^^^^^^^^^^^^

-“Memory usage (total memory: …GB)” shows the total memory usage, memory assigned to hugepages, and used hugepages memory.
-For the overall capacity, “Memory usage” is summed over all microstack nodes.
+“Memory usage (total memory: …GB)” shows the total memory usage, memory assigned to huge pages, and used huge pages memory.
+For the overall capacity, “Memory usage” is summed over all MicroStack nodes.
 The individual memory capacity panel shows the memory usage of a particular node.